 Laziness is a virtue for a sysadmin.
 If something needs to be done twice, automate it.
 Usually, the scripts and hacks are very much tailored to the task, and useless outside the site where written.
 But here's some software I feel can be useful for others.

-Remove unneeded Bacula volumes - Send SMS for free via GuleSider.no - Convert vCalendar 1.0 to iCalendar 2.0 - Report TITLE from URLs posted in Irssi - Fake keypresses - Keep running - Timestamp - Netgask - cknfs - Managesieve sync - Listadmin - Stripnuls - Compare Iozone - Sjekkpart - Genunames - FH find
+Remove unneeded Bacula volumes - Monitor Bacula (or Bareos) backups - Send SMS for free via GuleSider.no - Convert vCalendar 1.0 to iCalendar 2.0 - Report TITLE from URLs posted in Irssi - Fake keypresses - Keep running - Timestamp - Netgask - cknfs - Managesieve sync - Listadmin - Stripnuls - Compare Iozone - Sjekkpart - Genunames - FH find

 The backup software Bacula (and Bareos) is very reluctant to delete files which contain backup data, even if the data comes from jobs which failed or if the data is older than your retention policy.
 This script will remove the files and clean up the database.